kgregart/python-challenge/README.md

 ## Instructions

 Create Python scripts to analyze two different scenarios:  1.
-The PyBank challenge delivers a script that calculates values to analyze financial records and 2.
-The PyPoll challenge helps a small, rural town modernize its vote-counting process.
+The PyBank script calculates values to analyze financial records and 2.
+The PyPoll script will help a small, rural town modernize its vote-counting process.

 ### 1. PyBank